+'''

+make clean

-make clean make xconfig
+make xconfig

+'''

 At this point, you will see be presented with a KBuild configuration screen, similar to what you would see in configuring a Linux kernel.
 Palacios has far fewer options, however.
 If you don't have X or don't want the graphical configuration system, you can also use the menuconfig or config targets.
-The available options change over time, so we do not cover all of them here, but here are a few that are usually important, with their recommended values noted:
+The available options change over time, so we do not cover all of them here, but here are a few that are usually important.
+We note how to set these options to configure a minimal VMM in the following.